nosas/blog/deep_learning_python/ch3/article.md

 - Use GPU instances on AWS, Google Cloud, or cheaper alternatives such as Jarvis Labs
 - Use the free GPU runtime from Google Colab, a hosted Jupyter notebook service that executes code on GPUs and even TPUs

-Each approach has its own advantages and disadvantages in terms of flexibility, cost, and ease of use.
+Each approach has its advantages and disadvantages in terms of flexibility, cost, and ease of use.
 I'll briefly discuss the advantages and disadvantages of each approach below, but I will not discuss setup at all.

 ### Physical machine with NVIDIA GPU